The Australian Immunisation Handbook 10th Edition

 DTPa-containing vaccines in children

 Extensive limb swelling, defined as swelling and/or redness involving at least half the circumference of the limb and the joints both above and below the injection site, is a recognised adverse event that occurs rarely following booster doses of DTPa.
 Such reactions commence within 48 hours of vaccination, last for 1 to 7 days and resolve completely without sequelae.61 The pathogenesis of extensive limb swelling is poorly understood.
-In an analysis of 4th and 5th dose follow-up studies that examined 12 different DTPa vaccines, 2% of 1015 children who received consecutive doses of the same DTPa vaccine reported entire thigh swelling, which resolved completely.61 A history of extensive limb swelling after a booster dose of DTPa is not a contraindication to reduced antigen formulations of dTpa at 11–13 years of age (or older).62 Parents of children about to receive a booster dose of a DTPa-containing vaccine should be informed of the small but well-defined risk of this adverse event which, even when extensive, is usually not associated with significant pain or limitation of movement.
+In an analysis of 4th and 5th dose follow-up studies that examined 12 different DTPa vaccines, entire thigh swelling was reported in 2% of 1015 children who received consecutive doses of the same DTPa vaccine reported.
+All of these episodes resolved completely without intervention.61 A history of extensive limb swelling after a booster dose of DTPa vaccine is not a contraindication to further DPTa doses recommended during childhood or the reduced antigen formulations of dTpa vaccine at 11–13 years of age (or older) (refer to 4.12.7 Recommendations above).63 Parents of children about to receive a booster dose of a DTPa-containing vaccine should be informed of the small but well-defined risk of this adverse event which, even when extensive, is usually not associated with significant pain or limitation of movement and requires no specific treatment.

 Febrile convulsions are very infrequently reported following DTPa-containing vaccines, within 48 hours of vaccination.
 The risk is even lower in infants who complete their primary course at 6 months of age, as febrile convulsions are uncommon in children <6 months of age.
 Children who experience a febrile convulsion after a dose of DTPa-containing vaccine have a slightly greater risk of a further febrile convulsion following a subsequent dose of a DTPa-containing vaccine.
 This risk can be minimised by appropriate measures to prevent fever, so vaccination is still recommended.